nupagadi/XM-ecommerce/README.md

 Unfortunately, I had only one day for the assignment due to some personal reasons.
 I didn't have a chance to do profiling and elaborate testing.
 So probably there are bugs for some edge cases.

+## Assignment
+The assignment description is in CppEcommerce.pdf.

 ## Build and Run
 g++ -g0 -O3 test.cpp -o ecommerce && ./ecommerce